The Monarch Butterfly—an Illustration of Transformation—the Caterpillar Phase

 ...Showing us the complete sufficiency of God's Word for us.

-...revealing the necessity of our spiritual lives being so deeply dependent on being nourished from the sufficiency of His Word.
+Thus revealing how our spiritual lives are so deeply dependent on being nourished from the sufficiency of His Word.

 Every year my granddaughters and I bring about 3 or 4 Monarch caterpillars in the house to observe their process of transformation.
 We make sure that they have fresh Milkweed daily reminding us of the importance of the daily manna (Word) we are to gather every morning as the children of Israel did on their wilderness journey which was their main source of sustenance as well.

-I have discovered two predators that don't seem to be affected by the noxious milkweed, and they are wasps which attack from the outside...
+I have discovered that there are predators of the Monarch caterpillar that don't seem to be affected by the noxious milkweed.
+Orioles, Grosbeaks, wasps, and spiders all from the outside.
+The apostle Peter gives us a spiritual application for this.

 Come, my people, enter your chambers,